Vaixh-l12A/Vaixh-l12A/README.md

 - Hi, I’m @Vaixh-l12A
- I’m currently learning PY DEV
+ I’m currently learning GAME DEV
  I’m looking to collaborate on -_-
-How to reach me DISCORD LINK : Zia#6189
+ DISCORD ID : vai5hn_zia

 <!---
 Vaixh-l12A/Vaixh-l12A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.